Consistency model: Relaxing read and read to write program orders: Alpha, RMO, and PowerPC

 In some models, all operations to different locations are relaxed.
-A read or write may be reordered with respect a different read or write in a different location.
+A read or write may be reordered with respect to a different read or write in a different location.
 The weak ordering may be classified under this category and two types of release consistency models (RCsc and RCpc) also come under this model.
 Three commercial architectures are also proposed under this category of relaxation: the Digital Alpha, SPARC V9 relaxed memory order (RMO), and IBM PowerPC models.

 These three commercial architectures exhibit explicit fence instructions as their safety nets.
 The Alpha model provides two types of fence instructions, memory barrier (MB) and write memory barrier (WMB).
 The MB operation can be used to maintain program order of any memory operation before the MB with a memory operation after the barrier.
 Similarly, the WMB maintains program order only among writes.
 The SPARC V9 RMO model provides a MEMBAR instruction which can be customised to order previous reads and writes with respect to future read and write operations.
 There is no need for using read-modify-writes to achieve this order because the MEMBAR instruction can be used to order a write with respect to a succeeding read.
 The PowerPC model uses a single fence instruction called the SYNC instruction.
 It is similar to the MB instruction, but with a little exception that reads can occur out of program order even if a SYNC is placed between two reads to the same location.
 This model also differs from Alpha and RMO in terms of atomicity.
 It allows a write to be seen earlier than a read's completion.
 A combination of read modify write operations may be required to make an illusion of write atomicity.

 RMO and PowerPC allow reordering of reads to the same location.
 These models violate sequential order in examples A and B. An additional relaxation allowed in these models is that memory operations following a read operation can be overlapped and reordered with respect to the read.
 Alpha and RMO allow a read to return the value of another processor's early write.
 From a programmer's perspective these models must maintain the illusion of write atomicity even though they allow the processor to read its own write early.

 Transactional memory models

 Transactional memory model is the combination of cache coherency and memory consistency models as a communication model for shared memory systems supported by software or hardware; a transactional memory model provides both memory consistency and cache coherency.
 A transaction is a sequence of operations executed by a process that transforms data from one consistent state to another.
 A transaction either commits when there is no conflict or aborts.
 In commits, all changes are visible to all other processes when a transaction is completed, while aborts discard all changes.
-Compared to relaxed consistency models, a transactional model is easier to use and can provide the higher performance than a sequential consistency model.
+Compared to relaxed consistency models, a transactional model is easier to use and can provide higher performance than a sequential consistency model.